alfs8/Project-4---Deep-Learning/README.md

 The final configuration successfully balances model complexity, training stability, and test accuracy.

-These results can be analized in the document: Albert_Fernandez_ProyectoIV_Deep_Learning.pdf
+These results can be analized in the document: Albert_Fernandez_Project_IV_Deep_Learning.pdf

+The notebook where the models are tested is: Albert_Fernandez_Project_IV_Deep_Learning.ipynb

 ## 🚀 How to Run